boazsegev/plezi/README.md

 A thin, lightweight, barebones, mutli-threaded Ruby alternative to Rack/Rails/Sintra.

 Anorexic contains an object-oriented server, divided into parts that can be changed/updated and removed easily and dynamically.
-The Anorexic framework runs HTTP and WeSockets, but could as easily be extended to run SMTP, SPDY or any other Protocol (including custom made protocols).
+The Anorexic framework runs HTTP and WebSockets, but could as easily be extended to run SMTP, SPDY or any other Protocol (including custom made protocols).

 This allows - much like Node.js - native WebSocket support (and, if you would like to write your own Protocol or Handler, native SMPT or any other custom protocol you might wish to implement).